JayjitJena/https-github.com-JJ-tf-training/README.md

 Training resources for Terraform training.
 These are base training config code.

-Make a FORK and customize away.
+Start by Making a FORK and edit away.

 Files:
 main.tf